 Yaqshid District, Mogadishu, Somalia –

 Although al-Shabaab has been driven out of major urban centres in Somalia, the group still wields influence and maintains control over vast rural areas.
-It continues to carry out attacks, ambushes, and assassinations against both security forces and civilians, including within the capital city.
+Consequently, it continues to carry out attacks and assassinations against both security forces and civilians, including within the capital city.